From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Motivation

-As training progresses, both the loss $L(\theta_t)$ and gradient norm $\|\nabla L(\theta_t)\|$ decrease, reducing the update magnitude $\Delta\theta_t$ and slowing its decay as parameters converge to the optimum $\theta^*$.
+As training progresses, both the loss $L(\theta_t)$ and gradient norm $\|\nabla L(\theta_t)\|$ decrease, reducing the update magnitude $\Delta\theta_t$.
 Eventually, $L(\theta_t)$ stabilizes near its minimum, parameter updates $\Delta\theta_t$ become negligible.
 As shown in Figure~\ref{subfig:mean_trend}, the mean update magnitude decreases monotonically with training, with the largest changes occurring in the first two epochs, consistent with loss convergence.